Minami Tanaka (announcer)

 Minami Tanaka (田中 みな実, Tanaka Minami) is a Japanese freelance announcer and tarento who is a former Tokyo Broadcasting System Television announcer.

-Early life to school days
+Early life and education

 Tanaka was born in New York City, U.S. on 23 November 1986.
 Because she was born in the U.S. she was given the middle name of Amy.
 She was moved to Japan soon after her birth, but after her first year in elementary school she lived in London and San Francisco before returning to Japan for junior high school.

 She attended the Aoyama Gakuin University Department of English Literature.
 She also played tennis while at the university.
 It is said that she was interested in announcer 's work as Ayaka Ogawa, a senior who was longing for Madonna—like her existence of the circle, she announced to become an announcer.
 She also worked as a model for fashion magazines and posters.
 In 2007, she participated in the "Miss Aoyama Contest 2007" and became Semi-Miss.